 Needless to say, I have always had a different take on this.
 For the most part I have suspected that type II diabetes was caused by the body producing too much insulin which resulted in the body’s fat cells to get filled up with fat.
 Insulin not only creates fat by pushing sugar into fat cells where it is converted into fat for storage, but it also sits outside fat cells and prevents the release of fat – it is a fat-storing hormone.
 This is why most diabetic medications cause weight gain because they increase insulin levels.

 To continue, many people are thin when they are young which is the time they develop fat cells.
 If this is the case, they may not develop many fat cells so that later in life these fat cells can get filled up with fat.
 At this point it would be difficult for insulin to get sugar into these cells which I feel is where the resistance comes from.
 The result is a rise in blood sugar and hence they get diagnosed with diabetes.

-As a result they often get started on a medication to raise insulin, which is not only the hormone that causes diabetes, but it is also the hormone that I feel results in most of the complications of diabetes.
-Very often, by taking people off these medications and using natural progesterone cream, benfotiamine, and alpha lipoic acid, you can reverse the neuropathy.
+As a result they often get started on a medication to raise insulin levels, which is not only the hormone that causes diabetes, but it is also the hormone that I feel results in many of the complications of diabetes.

 However, and it is a big however, the answers to two questions need to be determined if someone has high sugar levels: